DavesCodeMusings/BLESP32/README.md

 There is no standard for the _Manufacturer Data_ field other than the 16-bit company IDs available for use.
 Registration is required for these.
 But, the Company ID of 0xFFFF used in `main.py` is reserved for testing and should be safe to use in a small home environment.

 ## Next Steps
 My goal was to create a temperature / humidity sensor that could stand up to the extreme winter temperatures where I live.
 The DHT22 is well suited for that.
-I may also configure an ESP32 with a rechargeable Litium Polymer battery to use as vehicle presense sensor.
+I may also configure an ESP32 with a rechargeable Lithium Polymer battery to use as vehicle presense sensor.
 What you do with yours is up to you.
 If you'd like to share your project, drop a line in the [Issues](https://github.com/DavesCodeMusings/BLESP32/issues) Use the [show &amp; tell](https://github.com/DavesCodeMusings/BLESP32/labels/show%20%26%20tell) label.